Diverging Preferences: When do Annotators Disagree and do Models Know?

 \subsection{LLM-as-Judge Results}

-In Table~\ref{tab:lm_judge_results}, we evaluate the LLM-as-Judge prompt from ChatbotArena (Arena-Hard)~\citep{chiang2024chatbot} on the agreement splits described in Section~\ref{sec:single_value_analysis}.
+In Table~\ref{tab:lm_judge_results}, we evaluate the ChatbotArena (Arena-Hard) LLM-as-Judge prompt~\citep{chiang2024chatbot} on the agreement splits described in Section~\ref{sec:single_value_experiments}.
 Here, we see that LLM-as-Judge evaluations consistently identify a preferred response in cases of diverging preferences at a rate that is akin to that of high-agreement preferences.
 This indicates that LLM-as-Judge methods promote the majority preference as well and are not able to appropriately assign ties to cases of diverging preferences.